LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > check is removed, or something like that.

 In Erasure, a program can type check and still have type-level errors because some type annotations may be missing.
-In contrast to Natural and Transient, types do not result in run time checks so the only way to detect type-level errors that the type checker couldn't find is the built-in checks of the language's primitives.
+Section 3 illustrates exactly this scenario by example.
+In contrast to Natural and Transient, types in Erasure do not result in run time checks so the only way to detect type-level errors that the type checker couldn't find is the built-in checks of the language's primitives.

 > line 38: "explicit statement and challenge" -- what is it?